India suspends visa services for citizens of Canada, Trudeau says he's not trying to cause problems

 The agency accused them of extorting money from businesses for a banned Sikh organization, the Babbar Khalsa International, and of targeted killings in India.
 “They also have established a network of operatives in various countries to further their terrorist activities in India,” it said in a statement, without naming any country.

-India accuses Pakistan of supporting insurgencies in Kashmir and Punjab, a charge Islamabad denies.
+India accuses Pakistan of supporting insurgencies in Kashmir and Punjab, charges that Islamabad denies.

 Associated Press journalists Jennifer Peltz in New York and Rob Gillies in Toronto contributed reporting.